MIFIDPRU 8 Disclosure

 The Firm’s Members have adopted a low-risk appetite at the DPI level by maintaining sufficient own funds and liquid asset positions and balance sheet throughout all market cycles with sufficient liquidity and a robust capital structure.

-As an investment advisory firm specialising in providing investment advice on pan-African private equity investments, risk is a fundamental characteristic of the Funds (which are managed by the GPs advised by DPI) and is inherent in every transaction undertaken.
-As such, the Funds and Firm’s approach to risk taking and how it considers risk relative to reward directly impacts its success.
+As an investment advisory firm specialising in providing investment advice on pan-African private equity and venture capital investments, risk is a fundamental characteristic of the Funds (which are managed by the GPs advised by DPI) and is inherent in every transaction undertaken.
+As such, the Firm’s approach to risk taking and how it considers risk relative to reward directly impacts its success.
 Therefore, DPI has established limits on the level and nature of the risk that it is willing and able to assume in achieving its strategic objectives and business plans.
 Each investment is subject to review by the Investment Committee made up of DPI Members, who make investment recommendations for consideration by the Boards of the GPs.
 Furthermore, the Boards of the GPs are tasked with undertaking a Business Risk Assessment of the Funds ensuring adherence to policies and procedures.

 DPI is committed to ensuring all business activities are conducted with a clear understanding of risks, maintaining a robust risk management framework, ensuring transparent disclosure, treating its customers fairly, and meeting the expectations of major stakeholders, including its clients, employees, and regulators.

-Risk Committee
+Audit and Risk Committee (“ARC”)

 Governance